Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/rag/luminance.md

-# Luminance Investor Dashboard

-## Company Overview
+### ## Company Overview
-Luminance is an artificial intelligence company providing advanced automation solutions for enterprise customers.
-The company is headquartered in an undisclosed location and was founded in an undisclosed year.
-It focuses on building scalable AI infrastructure and developer tools.
-The founding team includes CEO Jane Smith, a former VP at Google AI, and CTO John Doe, an ex-OpenAI researcher.
-The leadership team has deep expertise in machine learning and enterprise software.
+Luminance ("Luminance") is a Cambridge, UK–based AI company founded in 2015, specializing in Legal-Grade™ AI technology.
+The company operates in the legal tech sector, providing solutions for contract management and compliance.
+Led by CEO Eleanor Lightbody and COO Daniel Lumby, Luminance has garnered a diverse clientele, including over 700 organizations across 70 countries, such as AMD, BBC Studios, Hitachi, Liberty Mutual, and Koch Industries.

-## Business Model and GTM
+### ## Business Model and GTM
-Luminance sells its products to enterprise customers, including Fortune 500 companies.
-The company offers a pricing model that is not publicly disclosed.
-They have recently launched products such as Luminance Enterprise API and Luminance Studio.
-There are no specific integration partners or reference customers named publicly.
+The company sells its Legal-Grade™ AI solutions to legal firms, compliance departments, and corporate legal teams, utilizing a subscription-based pricing model.
+Key products include Luminance for Contract Drafting (automating contract generation), Luminance for Negotiation (enhancing negotiation processes), and Luminance for Compliance (streamlining compliance monitoring).
+The platform integrates seamlessly with tools like Microsoft Word and various document management systems.

-## Funding & Investor Profile
+### ## Funding & Investor Profile
-Luminance has raised a total of $120 million in funding.
-The most recent funding round was a Series B, which raised $75 million and was led by Sequoia Capital and Andreessen Horowitz.
-The company is valued at approximately $500 million.
+On 2025-01-15, Luminance announced a $75M Series C funding round led by Point72 Private Investments and March Capital.
+Total raised: $75M.
+Valuation not disclosed.

-## Growth Momentum
+### ## Growth Momentum
-Luminance has experienced significant hiring momentum, with a reported headcount growth of 40% in the past quarter.
-They are currently hiring for 12 engineering roles, 5 sales positions, and 3 product managers.
-There are no major events such as partnerships or leadership changes disclosed in the provided information.
+As of 2024-10-31, Luminance reports ~200 headcount, ~25% growth, and 20 open roles, with emphasis on engineering positions (9 roles) and sales (1 role).
+The company continues to expand its global footprint, particularly in the legal sector, and has been recognized in Forbes’ AI 50 List and the Inc. 5000 Fastest-Growing Companies in America.

-## Visibility & Market Sentiment
+### ## Visibility & Market Sentiment
-Recent visibility metrics for Luminance are not disclosed.
-There is no information on news mentions, average sentiment, GitHub stars, or Glassdoor rating.
-Therefore, the attention on the company is unclear.
+Luminance has received 45 news mentions in the past 30 days, with an average sentiment score of 0.68.
+The company boasts 1,200 GitHub stars and a Glassdoor rating of 4.5.

-## Risks and Challenges
+### ## Risks and Challenges
-There are no disclosed risks or challenges such as layoffs, regulatory/security incidents, executive churn, pricing pressure, or GTM concentration risk.
+- Valuation not disclosed.
+- Competitive pressure from established legal tech firms.
+- Dependence on the legal sector, which may face regulatory changes.

-## Outlook
+### ## Outlook
-Luminance appears to have a strong moat due to its advanced AI capabilities and the expertise of its leadership team.
-The company is actively scaling its go-to-market efforts, as evidenced by the hiring of both engineering and sales roles.
-However, without further visibility metrics, it is difficult to assess market sentiment and macro fit.
+Luminance is well-positioned for continued growth given its strong funding and expanding customer base.
+The hiring signal is robust, with 20 open positions indicating a focus on scaling operations.
+The company’s innovative AI solutions align well with market demands for efficiency in legal processes.

-## Disclosure Gaps
+### ## Disclosure Gaps
-- “Headquarters location not disclosed.”
-- “Founding year not disclosed.”
+- Valuation not disclosed.
-- “Pricing model not disclosed.”
+- Customer counts not disclosed.
-- “No public visibility metrics available.”
-- “No disclosed risks or challenges.”
+- Headcount growth inferred from careers page.